As travellers, we all long for new places to explore, to venture into the unknown and bring back unique stories and memories.

 The mosque is one of the most unexpected sights on the Tibetan plateau.
 Built in a traditional Chinese style, it has an unmistakable Islamic crescent moon on top of its ornate roof.

-The tiny town is inhabited by three different cultures: Amdo Tibetans, Han Chinese and Hui Muslims.
+The tiny town is inhabited by three different cultures: Amdo Tibetans, Han Chinese, and Hui Muslims which is a less known religion in China.

 We had lunch in one of the Hui Muslim noodle shops, and most of the clientele was made up of Tibetan monks and Han Chinese, who were being served by a Muslim shopkeeper.